Buying and installing smoke alarms

 Telling tenants that they are responsible for making the dwelling compliant.

-Making the dwelling compliant is the responsibility of the owner.
+Making the dwelling compliant is the responsibility of the owner or landlord.

 Saying a licensed electrician must perform the installation.